initialxy/initialxy.github.io/_posts/2021-05-28-oculus-quest-2-wireless-pc-vr-setup.md

 | WiFi 1 | ZYT 3000Mbps PCIe Wifi Card with Intel WiFi 6 AX200 chipset |
 | WiFi 2 | TP-Link AC600 USB WiFi Adapter |

 Notice that I have two WiFi adapters.
 An internal PCIe WiFi 6 (ax) adapter and an external USB WiFi 5 (ac) adapter.
 I will explain why I got two later.
 The only reason why I got this particular no-name WiFi 6 card is that I wanted to make sure it will work with Linux.
 I use Arch Linux as my main desktop OS, so Linux compatibility is a requirement.
 After some Googling, I learned that as of writing only the Intel AX200 chipset is compatible with Linux.
 Other chipsets don't seem to work with Linux at all.
 After some more research, I found a few WiFi 6 cards that use the Intel AX200 chipset, but only this one explicitly states its chipset and the fact that it's Linux compatible in its Amazon listing.
 So I bought it.
 I can testify that it indeed works with both Linux and Windows 10 flawlessly.
 Just plug in and play, no driver installation required on both.
-My home router is a Google OnHub with WiFi 5.
+Another thing that's worth mentioning is that my home router is a Google OnHub with WiFi 5.

 ## Air Link vs Virtual Desktop

 As for software, Oculus recently released [Air Link](https://www.oculus.com/blog/introducing-oculus-air-link-a-wireless-way-to-play-pc-vr-games-on-oculus-quest-2-plus-infinite-office-updates-support-for-120-hz-on-quest-2-and-more/) as a Beta feature.
 You have to enable it on both your Oculus Quest 2 as well as Oculus software on PC.
-Somehow on the Quest 2, it will remember that you've enabled it, but on PC you have to go into its settings and enable it every boot.
+Somehow on the Quest 2, it will remember that you've enabled it, but on PC side you have to go into its settings and enable it every boot.
 Alternatively, you can also use [Virtual Desktop](https://www.oculus.com/experiences/quest/2017050365004772/?locale=en_US).
 You just need to run its desktop streamer on your PC and you can play both Oculus and Steam games.
 For both Air Link and Virtual Desktop, I went with their default settings.

 ![Virtual Desktop Setting](/static/images/2021-05-28-oculus-quest-2-wireless-pc-vr-setup/vd_stream_settings.jpg)

-A very important thing to mention here is that my GPU is really not great.
+Something very important to mention here is that my GPU is really not great.
 Virtual Desktop literally thinks it's a Potato, but I choose to use "Low" quality anyways, because I refuse to accept "Potato".
 On the Air Link side, there isn't a lot of settings to choose from, but you can see that my bitrate is capped at 100 Mbps.
 This is currently a known issue for AMD GPU and [documented by Air Link](https://support.oculus.com/Air Link/).
 If you have an Nvidia GPU, the cap is 200 Mbps.
 Reddit users speculate this is due to AMD GPU's poorer encoder performance, especially on older GPUs.
 For me, Virtual Desktop offers significantly better visuals than Air Link.
 On Air Link, I can notice significant delays and compression artifacts.
 However, this experience doesn't seem to be the [consensus](https://www.reddit.com/r/OculusQuest/comments/mx3v8n/quick_air_link_vs_virtual_desktop_summary/).
 So if you have a better GPU, you will likely have different opinions.
 As for me, I'm gonna stick with Virtual Desktop going forward, especially because it offers a nice performance overlay, which makes it easier to see in-game metrics.

 ## WiFi 6 Hotspot Connection